samerfarida/mcp-ssh-orchestrator/docs/wiki/06-Configuration.md

 - **Use CI linting**: run `python -m mcp_ssh.config validate` or `ssh_plan` checks in pipelines to catch syntax or policy regressions before deployment.
 - **Reference snippets in docs/PRs**: when proposing access changes, cite the exact YAML so auditors can trace policy intent to implementation.
 - **Leverage `ssh_reload_config`**: hot-reload after merging approved YAML to keep runtime behavior in sync with the code-reviewed source of truth.
+- **Document the reasoning**: if you relax a deny substring or extend `max_seconds`, explain why in Git history and reference the host/tag it applies to.
+- **Prefer non-interactive recipes**: when allowing privileged commands (e.g., package upgrades), require explicit patterns such as `DEBIAN_FRONTEND=noninteractive sudo apt-get upgrade -y` and pair them with per-host overrides.

 ## Next Steps